TheorieMPQ/cluster-guide/th-top_installation_from_scratch.md

 We should therefore create a modulefile for the cuda path (check nvidia documentation https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions and lmod documentation https://lmod.readthedocs.io/).

 When installing other apps (such as Julia), it is recommended to put them under the shared folder `/opt/ohpc/pub/apps/` and then write corresponding module files for each.
+See example of installing Julia below.

 ## Booting the nodes